 Who are IRAP Assessors?

-- the necessary experience and qualifications in ICT, auditing and risk management, and
+- the necessary experience and qualifications in ICT, security assessment and risk management, and

 - a detailed knowledge of Australian Government information security compliance requirements.

 Individuals can apply to become IRAP Assessors if they can:

 - demonstrate a minimum of five years of technical ICT experience with at least two years of information security experience on systems using the Australian Government Information Security Manual (ISM) and supporting publications

 - provide two current and relevant professional referees who can attest to the applicant's character, competence and ICT experience